sdss/robostrategy/docs/text/conceptual_design.md

 * target: to run targeting

-* design: to create designs
+* robostrategy: to create designs

-* scheduler: software to run scheduler
+* roboscheduler: software to run scheduler

 * kaiju: software to assign and test fiber configurations